yongfook/slate/source/index.html.md

   -d json
 ```

-> The above command returns JSON structured like this:
+> The above endpoint returns JSON like this:

 ```json
 {